- 5 minutes to read

 How do I enable the monitoring of Web Jobs?

-The screenshot from the remote configuration form is from the Monitoring Agents administration page.
+The screenshot from the remote configuration form comes from the Monitoring Agents administration page.

 EnableMonitoring